Wee Jasper, New South Wales: Activities

 The area is known for its caves and fossils, camping, canoeing and fishing.
 Near the village are several camping and recreation reserves close to numerous caves.
 The best known cave is Carey's Cave, a system of seven caverns lying just north of the town.
 Others lie to the north and south, including Dip, Dogleg, Punch-bowl and Signature Caves.
 Wee Jasper is also home to the Wee Jasper Distillery.

 Fossils, including members of the Acanthothoracid placoderm fish family Weejasperaspididae, the primitive placoderm Brindabellaspis stensioi and the prehistoric lungfish, Dipnorhynchus cathlesae, have been found in the area.

 Climate

 Wee Jasper has a temperate oceanic climate (Cfb) in a cold rainforest zone, with mild to warm summers and chilly, very wet winters.
-Moderate to heavy snowfalls are common through the winter and early spring months, as are Northwest cloudbands which can deliver extreme rainfall totals over a short period of time.
-Annual rainfall is in the order of 1520 mm − nearly thrice as wet as Canberra (displaying the foehn effect of the Brindabella Ranges from west to east).
+Due to its exposed north-western location on the Brindabella Ranges, cold fronts and Northwest cloudbands often bring extreme rainfall totals and moderate to heavy snowfalls above 800 m in elevation.
+Annual rainfall is in the order of 1520 mm − nearly thrice as wet as Canberra on the eastern side of the Brindabellas.
+Seasonal range is considerable, with mean maxima from 26.6 C in January to 8.4 C in July.